How to Use the Nuclear Blast Simulator

 Educational Purpose

 This simulator is designed for educational purposes to help people understand the devastating humanitarian consequences of nuclear weapons.
 By visualizing the scale of destruction, we hope to contribute to informed discussions about nuclear disarmament and international security.
+See the methodology page for the scientific formulas, and the data sources page for primary references.

 Frequently Asked Questions

-How accurate are the calculations?
+How accurate are the nuclear blast calculations in this simulator?

-Can I use this for emergency planning?
+Can I use this nuclear blast simulator for emergency planning?